 “A Rawlins telegram says that all the men were arrested by Sheriff Hadsell of Carbon County and given a preliminary hearing yesterday afternoon.
 Bail was fixed at a $5,000 bond.
 Each lyncher was allowed to post each others bond.”

 The Grand Jury was convened for August 25, 1889, but before the witnesses could testify, they begin to mysteriously die or disappear.
 Shortly after the hangings, Gene Crowder disappeared, never to be seen again.
 Some said that his father heard of the affair and took him away to protect him from the powerful members of the Stock Association.
 John DeCorey, the boy who worked for Ellen, allegedly went to Steamboat Springs, Colorado, but was never summoned for the hearing.

 Then Frank Buchanan also disappeared before the hearing.
 He was reportedly last seen in protective custody in Cheyenne, Wyoming.
-However, a year or so later a reporter working for the Chicago Inter Ocean reported seeing him.
-Years later, a notebook was discovered in the attic of a Kansas City home that tells where Buchanan wondered all over the country for the next year or two, hiding from the powerful cattlemen and fearing for his life.
+However, a year or so later, W.R.
+Hunt, a reporter working for the Chicago Inter Ocean reported seeing him.
+A notebook by Hunt, found years later in the attic of a Kansas City home, tells where Buchanan wandered all over the country for the next year or two, hiding from the powerful cattlemen and fearing for his life.

 Ralph Cole, Jim Averell’s nephew, mysteriously died on the very day of the scheduled hearing, possibly from poisoning.

 With no witnesses to testify, all charges were dropped against the six cattlemen.
 No attempts were ever made to investigate the death of Ralph Cole, nor the three disappearances of the primary witnesses against the six ranchers.